 Events around campus dealing with gender studies issues in January and February!

-April 3 - Gays in the Military: Why the All-Volunteer Force Didn't "Break" with the repeal of "Don't Ask, Don't Tell" - Room 25L at 7pm
+Gays in the Military: Why the All-Volunteer Force Didn't "Break" with the repeal of "Don't Ask, Don't Tell"

-Presentation/discussion by Col. Gary A. Packard, Jr., Head of the Dept. of Behavioral Sciences & Leadership, United States Air Force Academy
+Presentation/discussion by Col. Gary A. Packard, Jr., head of the Department of Behavioral Sciences & Leadership, United States Air Force Academy.

 Lecture and slide presentation of the challenges women face in a Muslim country.

-A sensitive portrait of childhood just before pubescence, Tomboy, astutely explores the freedom of being untethered to the rule-bound world of gender codes.
+A sensitive portrait of childhood just before pubescence, Tomboy astutely explores the freedom of being untethered to the rule-bound world of gender codes.
 Laure, a gangly, short-haired kid about to go into fourth grade has just moved to a suburban apartment complex with her family a few weeks before the school year starts.
-The clan's relocation provides Laure an opportunity for re-invention, of sorting out what repels her.
+The clan's relocation provides Laure an opportunity for re-invention and of sorting out what repels her.

 This session will feature a panel led discussion on various transitioning pathways that highlight transgender identities.

-Keynote will share groundbreaking and candid account of their struggle to match gender identity with physical body.
+Keynote speakers will share groundbreaking and candid accounts of their struggle to match gender identity with the physical body.